3 Tips For Upfitting Your Work Truck

 Anything an operator can do to make the truck more efficient and ultimately more productive, is a good thing.
 Adding the proper accessories is key to making a service truck work for the operator.

 Instead of running an individual air compressor, welder, and generator, consider upfitting your truck with an engine-driven, integrated solution.
 Not only are these systems more efficient than their modular counterparts, they can also help with chassis maintenance and fuel savings because they don’t require the truck to run.
 The units utilize their own engine in place of the standard PTO-driven air compressor configurations found on most work trucks.

 In addition to aluminum bodies, consider equipping your fleet with aluminum accessories such as an aluminum lube skid and aluminum drawer systems.
 Upfitting with aluminum accessories increases overall weight reduction and longevity of equipment.

 Technology can also be a wise upfit to your next work truck.
-With systems such as Stellar® Telematics, fleet managers don’t have to keep track of maintenance needs, equipment usage, and truck lifecycles themselves, increasing the potential savings due to less downtime and fewer equipment replacements.
+With telematics systems, fleet managers don’t have to keep track of maintenance needs, equipment usage, and truck lifecycles themselves, increasing the potential savings due to less downtime and fewer equipment replacements.

 Proper upfits for a work truck can help reduce wear on a vehicle, make it more efficient to operate, and reduce maintenance costs.
 Simply put, a well-equipped work truck ultimately means more money in your pocket.